 The Study Groups are open to any member of Cheshire Beekeepers’ Association who has at least three years’ experience of keeping bees and has passed the BBKA Basic Assessment, preferably with Credit.

 There may be a small charge to cover venue hire and refreshments.

-Study Group Module 1 – Honey Bee Management
+Study Group Module 2 – Honey Bee Products and Forage

-This study group will be led by Pete Sutcliffe and, depending on numbers, will probably take place at his house in Holmes Chapel.
-The first meeting of the group will probably be Monday 19th November, starting at 7.30.
+This study group will be led by Pete Sutcliffe and, depending on numbers, will probably take place at his house in Holmes Chapel, starting Monday 28th October at 7.30pm and meeting at roughly fortnightly intervals.
 However both time and venue of meetings will be chosen to suit those attending.
 We will try to find a meeting place which is reasonably central to the group.